-How fortunate, then, that Christianity offers an alternative to coldly rational, purely quantitative, legal assessment.
-Jesus challenged us to think about assessment not as mere gatekeeping, but rather, as a means to address embodied, feeling people.
+How fortunate, then, that Christianity offers an alternative to coldly rational, purely quantitative, formal assessment.
+Jesus challenged us to think about assessment not as mere gatekeeping, but as a means to connect with our students and address their needs.

-Our students come to Adventist colleges and universities in part (I hope), because they want to be treated like whole people.
+Our students come to Adventist colleges and universities in part, because they want to be treated as whole people.
 It’s easy to get torn up in the cogs of the larger university-machines.
-But we offer to teach the whole person—and part of that, I suggest, is Christ-like assessment.
+But we offer to teach the whole person—and part of that is Christ-like assessment.

-Empathy: I know that my students in our upper-division general literature course are not English majors.
+Recognize that your students have many concerns outside of your class.
+I know that the students in my upper-division general literature course are not English majors.
 My course is tangential to their core classes.
 So, while I think my course is important, I empathize with their decision to put off reading Frankenstein so that they can pass Biochem II.
-I acknowledge the pain involved in that decision, the stress of the exam, and the potential shame they may feel (Jesus, by the way, was not a fan of shame).
+I acknowledge the pain involved in that decision, the stress of the exam, and the shame they may feel if they do not do well on the exam.

-Compassion: meeting students where they are.
+Compassion is all about meeting students where they are.
 The truly amazing thing about grace is not that it covers all our sins.
-I mean, sure, that’s important, but anyone can simply ignore an offense.
-Rather, it’s that Jesus meets us where we are.
+That’s important, but anyone can simply ignore an offense.
+The truly amazing thing is that Jesus meets us where we are.

-When a student receives a failing grade on a paper, and then comes to me to ask for extra conferences and draftwork, I’m more than happy to meet that student where they are.
+When a student receives a failing grade on a paper, and then comes to me to ask for extra conferences and help in improving their paper, I’m more than happy to meet that student where they are.
 Compassion can build a community of care that encourages the students to meet each other where they are as well—in discussion, in study sessions, and outside the classroom.

-We are charged with gatekeeping—but we can keep that gate closed through law, or we can follow Jesus’s example and help people find their way through.
+We are charged with gatekeeping, but we can keep that gate closed through law, or we can follow Jesus’s example and help people find their way through.
 Assessment matters.
 Consistency and clear standards matter.
-But, Jesus reminds us, so do people.
+But, as Jesus reminds us, people matter the most.